pusher/pusher-websocket-swift/README.md

 You do not need to change your Cartfile.
 However, you will need to import the `PusherSwiftWithEncryption` framework into your project, instead of `PusherSwift`.
 You will also need to import the `Sodium` framework into your project (in addition to `Reachability`).

 #### Swift Package Manager
-PusherSwiftWithEncryption is not yet compatible with the Swift Package Manager.
+Encrypted channels are supported by default when integrating using Swift Package Manager.
+No code or configuration changes are required.

 #### Limitations